Di-as-po-ra

 One Hundred Days of Baldwin

-On August 2, the celebration of James Baldwin’s centenary began with the launch of One Hundred Days of Baldwin, a series of video tributes featuring readings of the acclaimed author’s written works.
+Our celebration of James Baldwin’s centenary began with the launch of One Hundred Days of Baldwin, a series of video tributes featuring readings of the acclaimed author’s written works.
 Scholars, poets, staff, alumni, and students produced videos reflecting on Baldwin’s continued importance and global appeal.
 One Hundred Days of Baldwin culminates in a campus event on November 2nd.

 Baldwin Video Series

-The Black Culture / Black Life speaker series and seminar is an umbrella initiative illuminating new research in the arts: music, visual culture, and literature.
+The Black Culture/Black Life speaker series and seminar is an umbrella initiative illuminating new research in the arts: music, visual culture, and literature.
 The series takes place during the winter and spring quarters at Dartmouth, and includes Dartmouth researchers as well as visiting scholars and practitioners.
 The series themes are as follows: 2025: Black Music/Black Life, 2026: Black Visual Culture / Black Life, 2027: Black Literature / Black Life.

 Dartmouth College